gerhart01/LiveCloudKd/README.md

 When starting LiveCloudKd searches WinDBG in next steps:

-1. Standard Windows SDK installation folder (using register key)
+1. Standard Windows SDK installation folder (using registry key)
 2. in Windows Registry HKLM\Software\LiveCloudKd\Parameters in WinDbgPath key.
-See RegParam.key for instance.
+See RegParam.key for examples.
-3. Set /y parameter with WinDBG path, for instance:
+3. Set /y parameter with WinDBG path, for examples:

 ```
 LiveCloudKd /y C:\Microsoft\WinDBG
 ```

-4. If previous result is not successfully, LiveCloudKd tries to run kd.exe from same folder.
+4. If previous result is not successful, LiveCloudKd tries to run kd.exe from same folder.

 Performance comparison with LiveKd from Sysinternals Suite, at the time of release (LiveCloudKd is more performance: about 1000 times using ReadInterfaceHvmmDrvInternal interface):